Staff Software Engineer Jobs at Microsoft with Visa Sponsorship

 Which visa types does Microsoft commonly use for Staff Software Engineers?

-Microsoft sponsors H-1B visas for most nationalities, but also files E-3 petitions for Australian citizens and H-1B1 petitions for citizens of Chile and Singapore.
-Both the E-3 and H-1B1 are cap-exempt, meaning they don't require lottery selection and can be filed year-round, which gives those applicants a significant timeline advantage.
+Microsoft sponsors H-1B visas for most nationalities, but also files E-3 visa petitions for Australian citizens and H-1B1 visa petitions for citizens of Chile and Singapore.
+Both the E-3 visa and H-1B1 are cap-exempt, meaning they don't require lottery selection and can be filed year-round, which gives those applicants a significant timeline advantage.

 What qualifications does Microsoft expect for a Staff Software Engineer?